 I think that Christmas and the holiday season is one of the best times of the year to visit Chicago.
 Many festive events and activities take place in Chicago during the holiday season in November, December and early January, from tree lightings, holiday lights, holiday shopping, christmas markets and more.
-If you are thinking of visiting Chicago for the holidays, here are the best things to do in Chicago at Christmas (both in person and virtual) that are guaranteed to get you into the holiday spirit!
+If you are thinking of visiting Chicago for the holidays, here are the best things to do in Chicago at Christmas that are guaranteed to get you into the holiday spirit!

 Things to Do in Chicago During Christmas

-See the City of Chicago Christmas Tree
+See the Giant City of Chicago Christmas Tree

 Where: Millennium Park near the intersection of Michigan Avenue & Washington Street.